 A field of AI that uses machine learning to analyze and extract information from visual formats such as digital images and videos.
-For example, AWS Panorama offers devices that add CV to on-premises camera networks, and Amazon SageMaker provides image processing algorithms for CV.
+For example, Amazon SageMaker AI provides image processing algorithms for CV.

 configuration drift

 For a workload, a configuration change from the expected state.
 It might cause the workload to become noncompliant, and it's typically gradual and unintentional.